silksil/NOTES-CHEATSHEET/server/databases/mongooDB/testing/create_record.md

       We create a new instance
       User represents all models
       If you state 'new' it becomes a new instance
-    */
+      The object you pass, will be attached to the instance */
     const joe = new User({ name: 'Joe' });

-    // Here we save the instance to the DB joe.save()
+    // Then we save the instance to the DB joe.save()
       .then(() => {
         /* We test whether it is saved